SoftwareAG/c8y-docs/content/dtm/asset-hierarchy-bundle/overview.md

 You also have the opportunity to define properties or parameters of an asset through [asset properties](/dtm/asset-types/#property-library).

 To work with assets in the DTM application, navigate to the **Assets** page using the navigator on the left.
-When you first start using the DTM application, no assets are displayed in the **Assets** page by default, instead you see a message is displayed prompting to create the assets.
+When you first start using the DTM application, no assets are displayed in the **Assets** page by default.

 If you already created assets, you find them listed with its hierarchy on this page (see image below).